syncfusion-content/wpf-docs/wpf/DataGrid/Selection.md

 ### Customizing mouse and keyboard behaviors

-You can customize `mouse` and `keyboard` behaviors by overriding the `selection controller`.
+You can customize mouse and keyboard behaviors by overriding the selection controller.
 You can refer the section [Customizing Selection Behaviors](https://help.syncfusion.com/wpf/datagrid/selection#customizing-selection-behaviors) to override the selection controller.

 ## Events Processed on Selection